The cnet network simulator (v3.3.1)

 Using cnet in education

 cnet has been specifically developed for, and is used in, undergraduate computer networking courses taken by thousands of students worldwide since 1991.
-At The University of Western Australia, cnet is used primarily in Chris McDonald's undergraduate unit Computer Networks (CITS3230).
+At The University of Western Australia, cnet is used primarily in Chris McDonald's undergraduate unit Networks and Security (CITS3002).

 If you decide to use cnet in the teaching of an undergraduate course, or need some more info on how to, please let me know.
 I'd like to keep a record of sites using cnet and the types of examples and projects being attempted.
 I'll also be able to keep you informed of updates.